 Special permits, mandates, and company responsibilities related to waste are developed at the corporate level.
-Waste program details, such as standard operating procedures, regulatory compliance, safe work practices, and vendor (e.g., supplier and contractors) audits, are developed at the field level and approved at the corporate level to guarantee quality and consistency.
-The inclusion of field level operational staff promotes a well-balanced platform to monitor and regulate waste on a daily basis.
+Waste program details, such as standard operating procedures, regulatory compliance, safe work practices, and vendor (e.g. supplier and contractors) audits, are developed at the field level and approved at the corporate level to guarantee quality and consistency.
+The inclusion of field level operational staff promotes a well-balanced platform to monitor and regulate waste on a day-to-day basis.

 The typical waste hierarchy involves four steps: Identification & Source Reduction, Recycle/Reuse, Treatment, and Disposal.
-Operations takes measures to eliminate, minimize, or recycle waste streams with oversight provided by Antero's HSSE department.
+Steps are taken by operations to eliminate, minimize or recycle waste streams with oversight provided by Antero's HSSE department.
 Data is collected and reported at the corporate level.